allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ## mongo-migration-stream

 _mongo-migration-stream_ is a tool which can be used to perform online migrations of MongoDB databases.
 It utilises `mongodump` and `mongorestore` [MongoDB Command Line Database Tools](https://www.mongodb.com/docs/database-tools/), [Mongo Change Streams](https://www.mongodb.com/docs/manual/changeStreams/) and [Kotlin](https://kotlinlang.org/) application.
-To fully explain what _mongo-migration-stream_ is capable of and how it works, I will define glossary, present a bird's eye view of the tool, and provide implementation details.
+To fully explain what _mongo-migration-stream_ is capable of and how it works, I will define glossary, present building blocks and a bird's eye view of the tool, and provide implementation details.

 ### Glossary